-Often times documents are commonly needed in multiple programs, but the lack of integration can result in having to enter in the same files in different applications.
+Documents are often needed in multiple programs, but the lack of integration can result in having to enter the same files in different applications.
 Microsoft Graph is a powerful tool that provides a unified API interface for many of Microsoft’s most popular Cloud programs, including the popular web-based application SharePoint.

 Integration between SharePoint and FileMaker is even possible using Microsoft Graph.
-In this example I will demonstrate how to upload files from a FileMaker solution into your SharePoint site.
+This example will demonstrate how to upload files from a FileMaker solution to your SharePoint site and download files from SharePoint to your FileMaker solution.

 There are three main steps to the integration.
-Allowing access to your Microsoft Application, setting up OAuth 2.0 authentication, and the actual uploading of documents to Sharepoint.
+Allowing access to your Microsoft Application, setting up OAuth 2.0 authentication, and uploading and downloading documents to and from SharePoint.

 Setting Up Your Microsoft Application